QVina/QVina.github.io/compilingQvina2.md

       make
       ```

-You will find an executable file called **qvina-w** in the current folder.
+You will find an executable file called **qvina02** in the current folder.